equivalent/equivalent.github.io/_posts/til/2014-12-16-force-ssl-nginx-infinite-loop.markdown

+---
+layout: til_post
-# Rails force_ssl causing NginX infinite loop
+title:  "Rails force_ssl causing NginX infinite loop"
+categories: til
+disq_id: til-7
+redirect_from:
+  - "/tils/7/"
+  - "/tils/7-rails-force_ssl-causing-nginx-infinite-loop/"
+---

 Today I was configuring some new security features on one of my employers websites.
 One of them was feature to always force ssl on application.